Nitric oxide (inhalation gas)

 Nitric oxide causes few side effects, but your baby may have noisy breathing, blood in the urine, or possibly a collapsed lung.
 There is also a possibility that the baby will have breathing difficulties after the nitric oxide treatment is stopped.

-These problems may require further treatment by health care professionals.
+Some of these problems may require further treatment by health care professionals.
 Your baby will remain under constant supervision during treatment with nitric oxide.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Nitric oxide Dosing Information
+Nitric oxide dosing information

 Usual Pediatric Dose for Respiratory Failure: